Is on-campus housing available at WCU?

 What furnishings and amenities are available in the residence hall?

 The residence life program at WCU offers many opportunities to residents for personal growth and development through various recreational, social, educational, cultural, developmental, and community service activities.
 In addition, you may take advantage of many other services offered in the residence hall.
-Each residence hall room is furnished with two loftable or bunkable beds, two desks and desk chairs, two drawer sets and closets, desk lights, overhead lights, window blinds, two Ethernet ports with high-speed Internet connection.
+Each residence hall room is furnished with two loftable or bunkable beds (all beds are extra-long standard size), two desks and desk chairs, two drawer sets and closets, desk lights, overhead lights, window blinds, two Ethernet ports with high-speed Internet connection.
 Digital cable TV is also provided.
-Upon arrival, your student may choose to sign up for premium channels through College Cable Services.
 Located in each residence hall are laundry facilities which operate using CatCard or cash; snack and drink vending machines; study lounges; and public area lounges, equipped with wireless Internet.
 Read more about each of the residence halls.

 Am I allowed to decorate my room?

 We encourage you to personalize you room.
-You may bring small end tables, shelves, stereo, television, refrigerator (of no more than 4.6 cubic feet or 5 amps), microwave oven, plants, pillows, rugs/carpet, and wastepaper baskets.
+You may bring small end tables, shelves, television, refrigerator (of no more than 4.6 cubic feet or 5 amps), microwave oven, plants, pillows, rugs/carpet, and wastepaper baskets.
 You are not permitted to paint your room.
-With the exception of Walker Hall, all beds are loftable.
-If you live in Walker, you may choose to build a loft or bunk the beds.
-You must, however, use our specific guidelines when building a loft.
-Some of the basic guidelines for lofts are:

 What should I bring to the residence hall?